Hong Fang Ph.D.

 An FDA Bioinformatics Tool for Microbial Genomics Research on Molecular Characterization of Bacterial Foodborne Pathogens Using Microarrays.

-The MAQC-II Project: A Comprehensive Study of Common Practices for the Development and Validation of Microarray-Based Predictive Models.
+The MicroArray Quality Control (MAQC)-II Study of Common Practices for the Development and Validation of Microarray-Based Predictive Models.

 The MAQC Consortium.